Paraeducator - Technical Diploma

 - Curriculum Note: Required 90 hours in classroom under supervision of K-12 teacher.
 NWTC Faculty arranges practicum settings for/with students.
 Students are required to achieve a grade of “C” or higher in the practicum courses to continue in or graduate from this program.

-- Completed criminal record check and medical exam are required prior to starting the practicums.
-Wisconsin Caregiver Law - NWTC is required to comply with the Wisconsin Caregiver Law (2009 WISCONSIN ACT 76).
+- Completed criminal background check required annually.
+It is necessary to show good health as evidenced by a medical examination including having a TB screening administered within 12 months before practicum placement.
+Wisconsin Caregiver Law.
+NWTC is required to comply with the Wisconsin Caregiver Law (2009 WISCONSIN ACT 76).
 The completion of a caregiver background check includes the review of criminal records for convictions of serious crimes or a history of improper behavior.
 Students accepted into this program must complete a background check through www.castlebranch.com.
 A fee is charged for this service.
 Information regarding this process is provided to students immediately upon acceptance into the program.
-Students accepted into this program must complete a Background Information Disclosure form disclosing any acts, crimes, or convictions prior to program entry and annually for the remainder of the program.
-The information provided in the Background Information Disclosure form must be truthful and match any findings on the criminal record check.
 Students with a criminal history may be denied access to placement at the discretion of the practicum site.
 Consequently, should a student have a history of convictions of serious crimes or a history of improper behaviors, NWTC cannot guarantee practicum placement or guarantee graduation within typical program timing.

 - 10-804-134, Mathematical Reasoning, does not transfer to a four-year college.
 See a counselor for math options.